There’s lots of great stuff you can do with website animations if you have an eye for design. But how do you create these animations from scratch?

 Animations are much more powerful and technical than transitions.
 They allow for custom delays, multiple states, and progressive changes over time.
 Transitions move from A to B, then sometimes back to A. But animations can move from A to Z or any other combination of letters in between.

-Kirupa has a really great video and supplementary article explaining the basics between these two properties.
+Kirupa has a really great video and a supplementary article explaining the basics between these two properties.

 Transitions generally work best with page elements that have single instances of animations.
 Think about link hovers, button clicks, or dropdown menus.
 These only have a single type of movement on the page, and once these elements animate they usually go back to their original state(after the click or moving off hover).